-Technical guidance What is the expectation around the Perinatal Quality Surveillance The Perinatal Quality Surveillance Model must be reviewed and the local pathway for sharing intelligence updated.
-This revised pathway should: Model?
-Describe the local governance processes in place to demonstrate how intelligence is shared from the floor to Board.
+Technical guidance What is the expectation around the Perinatal Quality Surveillance Model?
+The Perinatal Quality Surveillance Model must be reviewed and the local pathway for sharing intelligence updated.
+This revised pathway should: Describe the local governance processes in place to demonstrate how intelligence is shared from the floor to Board.
 Formalise how Trust-level intelligence will be shared with the LMNS/ICS quality group and regional quality groups involving the Regional Chief Midwife and Lead Obstetrician.
 What do we need to include in the dashBoard presented to Board each month?
-The dashboard can be locally produced, based on a minimum data set as set out in the Board level measures .
+The dashboard can be locally produced, based on a minimum data set as set out in the Board level measures.
 It must include the number of incidents reported as serious harm, themes identified, and actions being taken to address any issues; SUV feedback; staff feedback from frontline champions' engagement sessions; minimum staffing in maternity services and training compliance.
 The dashboard can also include additional measures as agreed by the Trust.
-We had not continued to undertake monthly feedback sessions with the Board safety champion what should Parts a) and b) of the required standards build on the year three and four requirement of the maternity incentive scheme in building visibility and creating the conditions for staff to meet and establish a relationship with their Board safety champions to raise concerns relating to safety. we do?
+We had not continued to undertake monthly feedback sessions with the Board safety champion what should we do?
+Parts a) and b) of the required standards build on the year three and four requirement of the maternity incentive scheme in building visibility and creating the conditions for staff to meet and establish a relationship with their Board safety champions to raise concerns relating to safety.
 The expectation is that Board safety champions have continued to undertake quarterly engagement sessions as described above.
 Part b) requires that progress with actioning named concerns from staff feedback sessions are visible.
 This builds on requirements made in year three of the maternity incentive scheme and the expectation is that this should have been continued.
 If these have not been continued, this needs to be reinstated by no later than 1 July 2023.
 We are a Trust with more than one site.
-Do we need to complete the same frequency of engagement sessions in each site as a Trust on one site?
-Yes.
-The expectation is that the same number of engagement sessions are completed at each individual site on a quarterly basis.
+Do we need to complete the same frequency of engagement sessions in each site as a Trust on one site? -